irmen/prog8/docs/source/programming.rst

 Floats are stored in the 5-byte 'MFLPT' format that is used on CBM machines, and currently all floating point operations are specific to the Commodore 64.
-This is because routines in the C-64 BASIC and KERNAL ROMs are used for that.
+This is because routines in the C-64 BASIC and Kernal ROMs are used for that.
-So floating point operations will only work if the C-64 BASIC ROM (and KERNAL ROM) are banked in.
+So floating point operations will only work if the C-64 BASIC ROM (and Kernal ROM) are banked in.

 Also your code needs to import the ``floats`` library to enable floating point support